-The Scots aiming to gatecrash Ryder Cup
+Scots duo aiming to gatecrash Ryder Cup

 "It took a few attempts to get across the line this year but I think it all comes with experience and hopefully in the future there will be a few more trophies.

-"If happens then fantastic.
-It will be a great experience and I will love it but its not something I'm overly worried about.
+"If it happens then fantastic.
+It will be a great experience and I will love it but it's not something I'm overly worried about.
 It is win or nothing."

-Pressure key for captain Harrington
+Pressure the key for captain Harrington

-Irishman Harrington is happy to have two Scots in contention and says the pressure environment of Wentworth is ideal to gauge their readiness.
+Ireland's Harrington is happy to have two Scots in contention and says the pressure environment of Wentworth is ideal to gauge their readiness.

-A Scottish player has featured in three of the last four Ryder Cups - most recently Russell Knox helped Europe to a 17½-10½ win at Le Golf National in Paris three years ago - and MacIntyre and Hill are both striving for a rookie appearance.
+A Scottish player has featured in three of the last four Ryder Cups - most recently Russell Knox helping Europe to a 17½-10½ win at Le Golf National in Paris three years ago - and MacIntyre and Hill are both striving for a rookie appearance.

-"Its a big week," said Harrington.
+"It's a big week," said Harrington.
 "If you come down here and deliver under that pressure that's exactly what you want in the Ryder Cup.

 "The problem for Calum is he knows he is in if he wins this week So he is teeing up up under pressure, the same as he would be if he was leading a tournament on the Sunday.